Johnny Rockets – Royal Caribbean

 Design of the restaurant

 The layout of the restaurant depends on the ship.
-They all are designed to look like classic 1950’s American diners.
+The design of the restaurants is that of a classic 1950’s American diner.

 Independence of the seas Johnny Rockets: